pediapress/Collection/README.txt

 	The default is: 'saved_book', and there exist translations for lots of different languages.

+* Coll-bookscategory: Name of a category (w/out the Category: prefix) to which all saved book pages should be added (optional, set to an empty value or "-" to turn that feature off).

 * Coll-book_creator_text_article: The name of  a wiki page which is transcluded on the "Start book creator" page (the page which is shown when a user clicks on "Create a book").